Contact Us

 The investor is far less bullish on the UK, she said, because of higher rates, equally sluggish economic growth and less potential upside from government spending.

-Last year €225B was invested in European and UK real estate, flat on 2024, according to data from MSCI
+Last year, €225B was invested in European and UK real estate, flat on 2024, according to MSCI

-But this year, the UK was the biggest destination for cross-border capital, MSCI data showed, in spite of the fact that the market overall had a lacklustre year for investment — the €65B spent was up 3% of the year before.
+But in 2025, the UK was the biggest destination for cross-border capital, MSCI data showed, even though the market overall had a lacklustre year — the €65B spent was up 3% on the year before.

 Placeholder